-Nancy Pelosi OKs drafting of impeachment articles against Donald Trump
+Nancy Pelosi okays drafting of impeachment articles against Donald Trump

-Nancy Pelosi has had a crack at a reporter after announcing she will order articles of impeachment against Donald Trump, saying the US president has left her "no choice but to act".
+Nancy Pelosi has had a crack at a reporter after announcing she will order articles of impeachment against Donald Trump, saying the US President has left her "no choice but to act".

-The speaker said investigators have uncovered more than sufficient evidence to show that Trump abused his office for political gain, violating the president's oath to the Constitution and warranting removal.
+The House Speaker said investigators have uncovered more than sufficient evidence to show that Trump abused his office for political gain, violating the president's oath to the Constitution and warranting removal.

 "Our democracy is what is at stake," Pelosi said.